Oksii/wolflauncher/README.md

 ## [wolfMP.ps1](main/wolfMP.ps1)

 - Extract the version from filename and compare it against the latest version of the filename provided in the github release api for RtCWPro.
-- A succesful match launches the game and exits.
+- A successful match launches the game and exits.

 ### Otherwise:
 - Download rtcwpro_"version"_client.zip, extract it to a temp folder and name the .exe appropriately to reflect the version tag in the filename.